Questions about FAFSA

 Q. May I receive financial aid for the summer term?

-A. If a student takes at least five credit hours, he/she may qualify for aid.
-Since the summer term is considered a trailer to our academic year, if a student has any Unsubsidized funds not used during fall or spring, they may borrow those funds during summer.
-Otherwise, a student may apply for a Graduate Plus loan.
+A. If a student takes at least three credit hours, he/she may qualify for aid (externships are EXCLUDED).
+Since the summer term is considered a trailer to our academic year, if a student has any remaining Unsubsidized Loan eligibility (funds not used during fall or spring), he/she may borrow those funds during summer.
+Otherwise, a student may apply for a Direct PLUS Loan or a Private Loan.

 Q. How much may I borrow?